HELPING LATINOS RECOVER AND THRIVE

 HOW DO THE COVID-19 VACCINES WORK?

 The COVID-19 vaccines are a type of medicine that work by teaching our body how to recognize and fight the virus that causes COVID-19.
 The COVID-19 vaccines will help protect us from getting COVID-19, becoming very sick with the virus, needing to be hospitalized, or dying from COVID-19.
-The COVID-19 vaccines are a powerful tool that will help end the pandemic sooner.

 WHY IS IT IMPORTANT TO GET A COVID-19 VACCINE?